ptiger10/better-work-done-faster/README.md

 Imagine you are a Texas-based astronomer trying to check whether any human space activities are interfering with your celestial readings.
 Every day, you visit the [NASA website](https://www.nasa.gov/) to read the latest events, like the ones below:
 ![NASA Table](resources/nasa_table.png)

-One day, you realize that you don't actually care about seeing all of NASA's events, because reading through this list every day is burning valuable time.
+One morning, you realize that you don't actually care about seeing all of NASA's events, because reading through this list is burning valuable time.
 All you want is to be alerted whenever something is happening at the Johnson Space Center in Houston.

 With Python, you can write a script to read through text on the web *for you*.
 With just 15 lines of code, available [here](code_samples/web_data.ipynb) Python can extract and deliver all the information you need.